 Bonus stamps are recorded in the student ARCK Record.
-Every Monday (Tuesday for Year 7), students will use a dedicated form time to collate their total bonus stamps and these will be recorded on SIMS and combined with their "getting it right" positive points score.
+Students will use a dedicated form time to collate their total bonus stamps and these will be recorded on ClassCharts and combined with their "getting it right" positive points score.

 Staff are advised against the premature or commonplace awarding of Bonus Stamps which would serve only to undermine their significance.